xcadaj00/Digita-elecronics-1/Labs/05-counter/README.md

 ## Top level

-### VHDL code from source file top.vhd with all instantiations for the 4-bit bidirectional counte
+### VHDL code from source file top.vhd with all instantiations for the 4-bit bidirectional counter

 ```vhdl
 ----------------------------------------------------------------------------------